ilkhem/icebeem/README.md

 We compared an ICE-BeeM model trained with flow contrastive estimation (FCE) to nonlinear ICA methods (iVAE and TCL).

- We first compared these methods on nonstationary data generated according to a nonlinear ICA model (we refer to this dataset as TCL.
-Second, the data was generated from a nonstationary IMCA model (where the latent variables are _dependent_) which we refer to as IMCA.
+We first compared these methods on nonstationary data generated according to a nonlinear ICA model (we refer to this dataset as `TCL`.
+Second, the data was generated from a nonstationary IMCA model (where the latent variables are _dependent_) which we refer to as `IMCA`.

 To reproduce the simulations, run for e.g.: